M&M Studios

-M&M Studios, was a dubbing and subtitling studio established in 1986, in Caracas, Venezuela.
+M&M Studios was a dubbing and subtitling studio established in 1986, in Caracas, Venezuela.
 The studio was originally called Estudios LAIN And Other name Meta & Modular Traducción Visual.
 They have worked with some of the most important names in the industry, including: Nickelodeon Latin America, MTV, Sony, AXN, Animax, Chello Latin America (formerly MGM Networks Latin America), A&E Networks, CCI Entertainment, Inti Networks, BBC Latin America and Cinemania, among others.

 Currently, they offer dubbing into Neutral Spanish and Brazilian Portuguese, as well as open subtitles and closed captions in both languages.
-M&M Studio has offices in Caracas, Venezuela, as well as in Miami, Florida.
+M&M Studio has offices in Caracas, Venezuela.
+It had other offices in Monterrey, Mexico and Miami, Florida, United States.
 They also have partners in São Paulo, Brazil.
+The studio closed operations in 2012 and 2013.